 From color scales to typography, from interface elements to layout uses, from illustration styles to photographic styles, we can feel this characteristic structure.
 Undoubtedly, it is the language that makes a design strong.

-I begun with the decisions I will make as a result of my research before I create this language, I try to reach the most accurate by trying to answer some questions within myself.
+I begin with the decisions I will make as a result of my research before I create this language, I try to reach the most accurate by trying to answer some questions within myself.
 But, what kind of questions am I looking for answers?

 What is the main idea, customer profile, and content of the project/product?